UKDataServiceOpen/CSS-overview/web-scraping/README.md

 ## Resources

-The webinars are published on the UK Data Servce Youtube channel: [https://www.youtube.com/user/UKDATASERVICE/](https://www.youtube.com/user/UKDATASERVICE/)
+The webinars are published on the UK Data Service Youtube channel: [https://www.youtube.com/user/UKDATASERVICE/](https://www.youtube.com/user/UKDATASERVICE/)

 The slides and other resources (e.g., reading lists) can be found in the `webinars` folder.